Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Introduction

 \section{Introduction}

-The Temperley--Lieb $\tl_n(\beta)$ algebra has a long history.
+The Temperley--Lieb algebra $\tl_n(\beta)$ is an algebra that describes the product of connectivity diagrams made of curves drawn inside a rectangle, in a way that keeps track of the non-local connectivity properties of those curves.
+It has a long history.
 This algebra of diagrams was first discovered by physicists in the context of percolation problems~\cite{TL71}, and subsequently used to describe ice-type models~\cite{B82}, XXZ spin chains \cite{PS90} and the $Q$-state Potts model~\cite{M91}.
 It then reappeared in the work of Jones on knot invariants~\cite{J83}, and its representation theory was worked out over the next years~\cite{GW93,W95,RSA14}.
-It is also a prime example of a unital associative algebra falling under the umbrella of cellular algebras~\cite{GL96,GL04}, and whose representation theory can be completely unravelled using this framework.
-The algebra $\tl_n(\beta)$ is also in Schur--Weyl duality with the quantum group $U_q(\mathfrak{sl}_2)$, an idea that has continued to develop as it was later applied to study the representation theory of other diagrammatic algebras like the Brauer algebra~\cite{B37}, the BMW algebra~\cite{M87,BW89} and the partition algebra~\cite{J94,MS94,M96,HR05}.
-The Temperley--Lieb algebra is in fact a subalgebra of the partition algebra.
+The algebra $\tl_n(\beta)$ is also in Schur--Weyl duality with the quantum group $U_q(\mathfrak{sl}_2)$, an idea that has continued to develop as it was later applied to study the representation theory of other diagrammatic algebras like the Brauer algebra~\cite{B37}, the BMW algebra~\cite{M87,BW89,CVZ21,CPAVZ23} and the partition algebra~\cite{J94,MS94,M96,HR05}.
+The Temperley--Lieb algebra is, in fact, a subalgebra of the partition algebra.
 Many results about the representation theory of this larger algebra were obtained using combinatorial methods which are also applicable to its subalgebras~\cite{COSSZ20}.
-Another approach is to view $\tl_N(\beta)$ as a quotient of the Hecke algebra of type $A$.
-From the latter, one can generalise the Temperley--Lieb algebra in various ways, either by studying other quotients of this Hecke algebra, or quotients of other types of Hecke algebras.
+Another approach is to view $\tl_n(\beta)$ as a quotient of the Hecke algebra of type $A$.
+From the latter, one can generalise the Temperley--Lieb algebra in various ways, either by studying other quotients of this Hecke algebra, or quotients of other types of Hecke algebras; see for example~\cite{GL04, HMR09}.